 Average essential oil content

 In this study, it was found that the three harvests carried out using different fertilizer doses had no significant effect on essential oil content compared with the control.
 This could be due to the physical and chemical properties of the soil.
 Silou et al (1999) also obtained the same results, concluding that the effect of chemical and organic fertilizers on the essential oil content of C. citratus was not significant.
 The variation in essential oil content would appear to be related more to the harvesting period than to the different treatments.
-The same observation was made by Beech (1977 and 1990) and Silou et al. (2005) on C. citratus and C. f1exuosus respectively.
+Beech (1977 and 1990) and Silou et al. (2005) made the same observation on C. citratus and C. f1exuosus, respectively.

 Average essential oil yields